 They also check to see if a Business Associate Agreement (BAA) is made between the hosting provider and clients with data that are PHI.
 Any violation of a patient’s PHI are reported to the Office of Civil Rights (OCR).
 A Business Association Agreement binds employees of both parties to report any such violations.

-What Are the HIPAA Compliance Requirements?
+What Are the HIPAA Compliance Requirements for Data Storage?

 Data centers must provide adequate HIPAA data security measures to protect the data of their clients.
 These security measures include: